ziyujia/ziyujia.github.io/index.md

 # Biography

-I am an **<font color='#1677D2'>Assistant Professor</font>** at Institute of Automation of Chinese Academy of Sciences (**<font color='#1677D2'>CASIA</font>**), Beijing, China.
-I strive to develop **<font color='#1677D2'>novel time series data mining, machine learning, and deep learning algorithms</font>**.
-In addition, I am also interested in a broad range of physiological time series applications in sleep stage classification, Brain Computer Interface, and affective computing.
-Besides research, I’m also an enthusiastic coder.
-I have participated in some large software development projects and am familiar with many tools for processing big data, such as Hadoop, Hbase, Hive, Spark, Flink, and Storm.
+I am an **<font color='#1677D2'>Assistant Professor</font>** at the Institute of Automation, Chinese Academy of Sciences.
+My research focuses on **<font color='#1677D2'>time-series analysis methods and their applications in health and medicine</font>**, including **<font color='#1677D2'>multimodal affective computing, sleep stage classification, and brain-computer interfaces</font>**.
+I have published over 50 peer-reviewed papers in venues such as SMP, IEEE Transactions on Affective Computing, IEEE Transactions on Multimedia, IEEE Transactions on Neural Systems and Rehabilitation Engineering, KDD, and ICLR.
+I currently serve as an Associate Editor or Editorial Board Member for prestigious journals, including IEEE Transactions on Affective Computing and Information Fusion.
+In addition to my academic contributions, I also have extensive industry experience, having successfully led multiple R&D projects and secured several patents.
+I have received numerous honors, including the MSRA StarTrack Award and the CIE Young Talent Award.

 <font color='red'>If you are interested in collaborating on topics such as brain foundation models, multimodal BCI, neuro AI, and other related topics, I warmly welcome potential collaborators and research interns—feel free to reach out!</font>